DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 Hint: NoHint

-Explanation: During the time when interest rates fall in the futures market, perfectly hedged portfolios have no income change.
+Explanation: During the time when contractts prices fall in the futures market, perfectly hedged portfolios have no income change.

 Sub Topics: types-of-derivatives